 TEMPORARY GUIDELINES ARE IN PLACE UNDER THE DIRECTION OF THE DIOCESE OF BRIDGEPORT.
-FUNERALS MAY BE SCHEDULED BUT ATTENDANCE WILL BE LIMITED TO TEN (10) PEOPLE.
+FUNERALS MAY BE SCHEDULED ATTENDANCE WILL BE CAPPED AT (100) PEOPLE.

 Guidelines for Funeral Masses at St. Theresa Catholic Church Overview

 Central to our Catholic faith is the powerful hope that after death, Christ gives us the great consolation of resurrection and eternal life for all those seeking to be His disciple.